berciktymule/CarND-Traffic-Sign-Classifier-Project/writeup.md

 From left:
 - original image,
-- image after a global histogram normalization,
+- image after a global histogram equalization,
 - image after separate canny detection on each channel
 - image displayed with a HSV colormap
 - image after global canny detection
 - image after separate adaptive histogram equalization on each channel
 - image after separate adaptive histogram equalization on each channel converted to grayscale

-As a last step, I normalized the image data because it makes training more efficient
+As a last step, I normalized the image data because it makes training more efficient.
+The goal of normalization is to bring the data to zero mean and equal variance.
+This is to make sure that the comuted gradients are not afected by the changes in range between the images.
+In case of these images it effictively meant to get rid of the differences of the lighting across the images.
+Achieving equal variance is effectively accomplished by the adaptive histogram equalization.
+A good point to make here is that this worked a profoundly better than min-max scaling.
+So the normalization step is used here for achieving zero mean and changing the data type so that the gradients of all the images are comparable to each other.
+This step has also dramatically increased the learning speed.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)